Taxi Driver: Themes and interpretations

 Writer Paul Schrader confirms this in his commentary on the 30th-anniversary DVD, stating that Travis "is not cured by the movie's end", and that "he's not going to be a hero next time".
 When asked on the website Reddit about the film's ending, Schrader said that it is not to be taken as a dream sequence but that he envisions it as returning to the beginning of the film, as if the last frame "could be spliced to the first frame, and the movie started all over again".

 The film has also been associated with the 1970s wave of vigilante films, but it has also been set apart from them as a more reputable New Hollywood film.
 While it shares similarities with those films, it is not explicitly a vigilante film and does not belong to that particular wave of cinema.

 The film can be seen as a spiritual successor to The Searchers, according to Roger Ebert.
 Both films focus on a solitary war veteran who tries to save a young girl who is resistant to his efforts.
 The main characters in both movies are portrayed as being disconnected from society and incapable of forming normal relationships with others.
 Although it is unclear whether Paul Schrader sought inspiration from The Searchers specifically, the similarities between the two films are evident.

 The film has been labeled as "neo-noir" by some critics, while others have referred to it as an antihero film.
 When shown on television, the ending credits feature a black screen with a disclaimer mentioning that "the distinction between hero and villain is sometimes a matter of interpretation or misinterpretation of facts".
 This disclaimer was thought to have been added after the attempted assassination of Ronald Reagan in 1981, but, in fact, it had been mentioned in a review of the film as early as 1979.
-LA Weekly, Letterboxd and Yardbarker list this movie as belonging to the vetsploitation subgenre.
+LA Weekly and Yardbarker list this movie as belonging to the vetsploitation subgenre.